Welcome to Class 5, where we are enthusiastic about learning!

 In Year 5, children should already be able to recall their times tables up to 12 x 12.
 To help them to be able to recall them instantly and in any order, we are now using Times Tables Rockstars in school.This is a safe, online way for children to learn their times tables and the more they play, the more virtual coins they earn to buy things for their rock star character!
 Children can access the website from home and logins are stuck into their homework diaries.

 Bug Club is a fantastic website where each child has been allocated a variety of online books and maths activities, relevant to their stage of learning, which they can enjoy at home.

 Visit https://www.activelearnprimary.co.uk/login?c=0 and type in your school username and password.
 The school code, if needed, should be in their homework diaries.

 Changing Materials and their properties

-In Science this term, we will be learning all about Materials and their properties.
+In Science last term, we learnt all about Materials and their properties.
 Here are some photos of us acting as particles in three different states of matter and testing the solubility of different materials in water.